 In a mixing bowl, stir isopropyl alcohol and aloe vera gel together until well blended.

 Add 8-10 drops of scented essential oil (optional, but nice).
-Stir to incorporate.
+Stir.

 Pour the homemade hand sanitizer into an empty container and seal.